Partnering to protect Bukit Barisan Selatan National Park and support coffee farmers across the landscape.

 To address the out-of-park pressures, the third intervention will facilitate agreements between farmers and commodity buyers.
 Eight coffee companies with existing zero-deforestation commitments will commit to preferentially sourcing from legally verified smallholder farms adjacent to the park boundary.

-Together, these steps will create a ‘commodity fence’ of smallholders securing the BBSNP forest, stopping deforestation and facilitating an industry-wide transition to a sustainable business model.
+Together, these steps will create a ‘commodity fence’ of smallholders securing the BBSNP forest, stopping deforestation and facilitating an industry-wide transition to a sustainable sourcing model.

 With P4F support and in collaboration with farmers and participating companies, the project team are developing the business plan to design the tools and approaches needed to improve the coffee supply chain.
 The project will work through partnerships with actors all along the chain, including buyers, such as Olam and Nestle, and farmer associations.